centrifugal/documentation/clients/javascript.md

 subscription.on("subscribe:error", errorHandlerFunction);
 ```

-A small drawback of last approach is that event handlers can be set after `subscribe` event of
+A small drawback of setting event handlers using `on` method is that event handlers can be
-subscription already fired.
-This is not a problem in general but can be actual if you use
+set after `subscribe` event of subscription already fired.
+This is not a problem in general
-one subscription (i.e. subscription to the same channel) from different parts of your
+but can be actual if you use one subscription (i.e. subscription to the same channel) from
-javascript application - so be careful.
-For this case one extra method `.ready(callback, errback)`
+different parts of your javascript application - so be careful.
+For this case one extra method
-exists.
-This method calls `callback` if subscription already subscribed and calls `errback` if
+`.ready(callback, errback)` exists.
+This method calls `callback` if subscription already
-subscription already failed to subscribe with some error.
-So when you want to call subscribe on
+subscribed and calls `errback` if subscription already failed to subscribe with some error.
-channel already subscribed before you may find this `ready()` method useful:
+So when you want to call subscribe on channel already subscribed before you may find this
+`ready()` method useful:

 ```javascript
 var subscription = centrifuge.subscribe("news", function(message) {